 The Higher Education Opportunity Act requires this university to make a policy statement on the campus missing student policy.
-The policy as stated originates from the Dean of Students Office but is also listed within the Department of Housing and Resident Life policies and the Campus Safety & Security Department policies as compliance to the annual campus security report.
-A copy of this policy may be obtained from the Campus Safety & Security Department web site or here.
+The policy as stated originates from the Dean of Students Office but is also listed within the Department of Housing and Resident Life policies and the Campus Safety & Security Department policies as compliance to the Annual Campus Security Report.
+A copy of this policy may be obtained from the following website on the Missing Student Policy and is listed as follows:

-On-Campus Students: All faculty, staff and students have a responsibility to report any student living on campus that may be missing from the campus community for more than 24 hours.
+On-campus Students: All faculty, staff, and students have a responsibility to report any student living on campus that may be missing from the campus community for more than 24 hours.
 You are required to make your report to the Campus Safety & Security Department.

-Off-Campus Students: All faculty, staff and students have a responsibility to report any students living off campus that may show signs of being missing from the campus community.
+Off-campus Students: All faculty, staff, and students have a responsibility to report any students living off campus that may show signs of being missing from the campus community.
 Failure to attend classes and campus functions and missed appointments may be signs of a possible problem.
 We encourage reporting under these circumstances.
-There is no 24-hour reporting requirement under the Higher Education Opportunity Act for Off Campus Students, although you are encouraged to report your concerns to the campus Safety & Security Department.
+There is no 24-hour reporting requirement under the Higher Education Opportunity Act for off-campus students, although you are encouraged to report your concerns to the Campus Safety & Security Department.

-It is the university’s responsibility to collect and maintain confidential student contact information in case an on-campus student is reported missing.
+It is the university’s responsibility to collect and maintain confidential student contact information just in case an on-campus student is reported missing.

-The Campus Safety & Security Department, through the Dean of Students Office, is responsible for reporting missing students to local law enforcement within 24 hours of completing a preliminary investigation.
+Through the Dean of Students Office, the Department of Campus Safety & Security Department is responsible for reporting missing students to local law enforcement within 24 hours of completing a preliminary investigation.

-The Campus Safety & Security Department, through the Dean of Students Office, is also responsible for notifying the student's registered contacts and the custodial parents or guardian if the student is under the age of 18 years.
+Through the Dean of Students Office, the Department of Campus Safety & Security is also responsible for notifying the student's registered contacts and the custodial parents or guardian if the student is under the age of 18 years.